 2.Find a Good Wireless Channel Instead of Auto on your Allied-Telesyn AR240E router

-Auto channels might fail you once in a while; believe that you’re smarter than the Allied-Telesyn router!
+Auto-channels might fail you once in a while; believe that you’re smarter than the Allied-Telesyn router!
 Find a seamless wireless channel instead of what the router finds automatically.
-This would ensure that your signal does not interfere with that of your neighbors.
+This would ensure that your signal doesn't interfere with that of your neighbors.

 - Press Start > type “cmd”.
 Open Command prompt